About

 At Treasure Hill, I also created an anti-patriarchal dance project about the Asian female body, which has been selected to be sent to the moon with the Arch Mission Foundation’s Lunar Library Project.

-Together with Alice Hérait, I organize Klartext Salon 坦白沙龍 in Taipei, a platform for political and civil society debates that aims to advance Taiwan’s democratic discourse.
+Together with Alice Hérait, I organized Klartext Salon 坦白沙龍 in Taipei, a platform for political and civil society debates that aims to advance Taiwan’s democratic discourse.

 I am the lead singer of the Taipei-based doom metal band Neuropathik, where I appear under my stage name Ragnhild Yu.
 We perform German Mandarin songs about the darkness of our brains, inspired by Goethe, Nietzsche, Adorno and Hobbes quotes, as well as Taiwan nature and ghosts.